websauna/websauna/docs/source/glossary.rst

    IPython Notebook
       A powerful browser based shell for a Python.
 Popular in scientific community and data analysis.
 See `IPython Notebook site <http://ipython.org/notebook.html>`_ for more information.

+   secrets
+      The secrets are passwords, API keys and other sensitive data which you want to avoid exposing.